Welcome to PayPal!

 - Limit your access to our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, your PayPal account or any of the PayPal services, including limiting your ability to pay or send money with any of the payment methods linked to your PayPal account, restricting your ability to send money or make withdrawals.

 - Hold your PayPal balance for up to 180 days if reasonably needed to protect against the risk of liability or if you have violated our Acceptable Use Policy.
+The hold may remain in place for longer than 180 days according to Court Orders, Regulatory Requirements or Other Legal Processes.

 - Suspend your eligibility for PayPal's Buyer Protection Policy and/or PayPal's Seller Protection Policy.